 Read Island by Nicole Magistro and Alice Feagan

 Written by longtime bookstore owner Nicole Magistro, and illustrated by acclaimed artist Alice Feagan, the clever and colorful story touches on themes such as outdoor adventure, the joy of reading, and environmental stewardship.
 Additionally, Read Island’s lyrical text seamlessly complements the innovative illustrations that incorporate fables and stories from over 20 classic children’s books, nursery rhymes, and songs within the collage art.

 Slated for release in October, Read Island the book adds to the product line of puzzles, apparel, and greeting cards that are already sold in independent retailers across the United States.
 A mentor, consultant, and community leader, Magistro was also the proprietor of The Bookworm of Edwards for 15 years.
 During her tenure, she was the recipient of the ABA’s Entrepreneurial Excellence Award, WNBA’s Pannell Award, and James Patterson indie bookseller grant.
 Magistro, her husband, and son all live in Eagle County.

 Wookie Is Not His Real Name by Laura Lieff

-A professional writer since the age of 23, Laura Lieff is a former newspaper editor who runs her own freelance writing, editing, and PR business called Lieff Ink.
-She is also a writing tutor at Colorado Mountain College and a College Essay Consultant at Vail Mountain School.
-On Friday nights, she hosts a radio show called Bite the Bullet on 107.9 Radio Free Minturn.
-A Colorado resident since 2002, Lieff lives in Edwards with her significant other Brian, their son Fleet, and two pups Sedona and Zephyr.
+A professional writer since the age of 23, I am a former newspaper editor who runs my own freelance writing, editing, and PR business called Lieff Ink.
+I am also a writing tutor at Colorado Mountain College and a College Essay Consultant at Vail Mountain School.
+On Friday nights, I host a radio show called Bite the Bullet on 107.9 Radio Free Minturn.
+A Colorado resident since 2002, I live in Edwards with my significant other Brian, our son Fleet, and our two pups Sedona and Zephyr.